actix/actix-web/guide/src/qs_5.md

 }
 ```

-In this example `/resource`, `//resource///` will be redirected to `/resource/` url.
+In this example `/resource`, `//resource///` will be redirected to `/resource/`.

-In this example path normalization handler get registered for all method,
+In this example path normalization handler is registered for all methods,
 but you should not rely on this mechanism to redirect *POST* requests.
 The redirect of the
 slash-appending *Not Found* will turn a *POST* request into a GET, losing any
 *POST* data in the original request.

-It is possible to register path normalization only for *GET* requests only
+It is possible to register path normalization only for *GET* requests only:

 ```rust
 # extern crate actix_web;